-Resolved: We, shareholders of the American Express Company ("the company"), ask the Board of Directors to publish annually, without incurring excessive costs or disclosing genuinely confidential or proprietary information, the written and oral content of employee-training materials offered to the company's employees by the company or with its consent, as well as any such materials that were sponsored by the company in whole or part.
-In the alternative we request the Board commission a workplace non-discrimination audit analyzing the company's impacts, including the impacts arising from company-sponsored or-promoted employee training, on civil rights and non-discrimination in the workplace, and the impacts of those issues on the company's business.
+Resolved: We, shareholders of Starbucks Corporation ("the company"), ask the Board of Directors to publish annually, without incurring excessive costs or disclosing genuinely confidential or proprietary information, the written and oral content of employee-training materials offered to some or all of the company's employees by the company or with the company's consent, whether in a mandatory or voluntary setting, as well as any such materials that were sponsored by the company in whole or part.
+In the alternative we request the Board commission a workplace non-discrimination audit analyzing the company's impacts, including the impacts arising from company-sponsored or promoted employee training, on civil rights and non-discrimination in the workplace, and the impacts of those issues on the company's business.
 In the latter instance, a report on the audit, prepared at reasonable cost and omitting confidential or proprietary information, should be publicly disclosed on the company's website.